-The fee for the one-time background check is \$35 and is included in the application fee for entering degree program students.
+A one-time background check fee applies and is included in the application fee for entering degree program students (see Other Student Fees in the Financial Information section of this handbook.

 Students who suspend their programs of study and must formally reapply for admission may be required to pay for an updated background check.